-Safety should always be of paramount concern for those using these techniques, with the awareness of the following legislation necessary for site managers and contractors:
+Safety should always be of paramount concern for those using rope access techniques, with the awareness of the following legislations that are necessary for equipment managers and contractors:

 - The Health and Safety etc. Act 1974 (the HSW Act)